Home > Policy Based Routing Sim

 BorderRouter(config)#exit

-4) There is a “Host for Testing”, click on this host to open a box in which there is a button named “Generate HTTP traffic”.
+4) There is a “Host for Testing”, click on this host to open a box which includes a button named “Generate HTTP traffic”.
 Click on this button to generate some packets for HTTP traffic.
 Jump back to the BorderRouter and type the command “show route-map”.

 BorderRouter#show route-map